danaghafour/portfolio/README.md

 ### Task A1: Temperatures
 - **Summary**: Develop a program to process temperature data, including finding the minimum, maximum, and average temperatures for each week and for the entire measurement period.
-- **Skills Developed**: Data analysis, working with arrays, and basic Java programming.
+- **Skills Developed**: Working with arrays, and basic Java programming.

 ### Task A2: Synonyms
 - **Summary**: Implement functionality to manage a collection of synonyms, including adding, removing, and sorting synonyms and their groups.